saingersoll/saingersoll/README.md

-    Master in Environmental Data Science @ UC Santa Barbara (June 2024) BS in Chemistry @ University of California, San Diego (June 2023) AS in Mathematics, Physics, Natural Sciences, & Chemsitry @ Moorpark College (June 2021)
+    Master in Environmental Data Science @ UC Santa Barbara (June 2024) BS in Chemistry @ University of California, San Diego (June 2023) AS in Mathematics, Physics, Natural Sciences, & Chemsitry @ Moorpark College (May 2021)

 Check out some of my current and previous projects below!